 (Internet Live Stats, GDelt Project)

-Twitter holds its ground within the top five websites, with 1.2 billion visits per month.
+Twitter holds its ground within the top five websites, with 285 million visits per month.
 The difference among its competitors, YouTube, Facebook, and Wikipedia, is quite significant, though.
-Wikipedia receives more than 2.29 billion visits per month, trailing behind Facebook’s 2.77 billion, and YouTube scores nearly 5.5 billion monthly visits.
-Twitter traffic statistics further show that 258 million of the total number of Twitter visits come from the US, making the platform the fifth most visited website in the US.
+Wikipedia receives more than 1,1 billion visits per month, trailing behind Facebook’s 467 million, and YouTube scores nearly 935 million monthly visits.
+Twitter traffic statistics further show that 285 million of the total number of Twitter visits come from organic sources.

 Amid the nationwide lockdowns, US adults added one hour a day to their daily digital media consumption, spending 7 hours and 57 minutes on digital platforms.
 Twitter usage stats show that the platform accounts for only a tiny portion of that.
 Facebook dominates when it comes to social platforms: a US adult is likely to spend 22 minutes on Facebook, while Instagram gets 11 minutes.

-While the average number of tweets per day has demonstrated a steep incline amid the pandemic, the number of active Twitter users entertained a modest growth.
-The number of monetizable daily active usage (as Twitter likes to put it for investors) has nearly doubled between 2017 and 2021.
+The number of monetizable daily active usage (as Twitter likes to put it for investors) has nearly doubled between 2017 and 2022.
 Twitter statistics by year show that the platform’s mDAUs are increasing steadily, reaching the 200-million mark for the first time in the second quarter of 2021.
-There’s still a long way to catch Instagram’s eye-watering +900 million reach
+There’s still a long way to catch Instagram’s eye-watering +900 million reach.

 The majority, 96%, to be precise, reported that they visit the platform monthly, while 84% claimed they check in to see what’s going on once a week.
 It is interesting that only half of the Twitter user count is active daily; are they doing all the talking?